Published February 25th, 2017 by Bob Ciura

 You can see the full Dividend Achievers List here.

-Plus, the stock has a hefty 6% yield.
+Plus, the stock has a hefty 6% yield – making it a member of the high dividend stocks list.

 This article will discuss the key factors that allowed ONEOK to preserve its dividend through the crash, while so many other MLPs slashed their dividend payouts.